Challenges faced by dementia carers

 Source: Dementia Carers Count 2024 Survey

 We all know someone who is caring for someone else.
-Our survey reveals that most family carers have no alternative care plans in place.
+Our survey revealed that most family carers have no alternative care plans in place.

 Many carers worry about what will happen if they aren’t there to care.
 Some have already experienced challenges accessing healthcare for themselves due to their caring responsibilities.